pldi2017paper50/DopCert/README.md

 ### Running DopCert

-[Docker][docker] is the most reliable way to get Cosette running.
+[Docker][docker] is the most reliable way to get DopCert running.
 To download a compiled version of Cosette and all its dependencies run (running this command for the first time may take a while):

      docker pull konne/cosette